Introduction

 Make sure to have a publication open somewhere while looking for active users:

-When asking users to consent to being tracked, Google Analytics will only start tracking once consent has been given.
+When asking users to consent to be tracked, Google Analytics will only start tracking once consent has been given.
 If no consent is provided, no data will be stored.

 Enabling the option to ask for consent first: